 - As of Monday, March 16th, Camden Pet Hospital is postponing non-urgent appointments, such as wellness visits, nail trims, most vaccines, and heartworm tests, until further notice.
 For already-scheduled appointments, we will be contacting those pet owners and asking them to reschedule.
 We will continue to see pets that are sick and injured, as well as pets that are due for rabies and leptospirosis vaccines.

 - We have implemented carside appointments.
 When you arrive for your pet’s appointment, please call us at 612-522-4374 to let us know you are here.
 Do not come into the building.
 A technician will gather your pet’s medical history regarding the reason for your visit, and will then come out to retrieve your pet to bring it into the building while you remain in your car.
-The veterinarian will perform their exam and then contact you via phone to discuss next steps.
+The veterinarian will perform their exam and then contact you via phone to discuss next steps, so it is important that your phone is accessible and you remain close to the clinic in the parking lot.
 We will then deliver your pet back to your car along with any medications and supplies to go home, and will have you pay via phone.

 - If you would like to pick up a larger supply of your pets’ medications or prescription food, please call us and ask.
 Most of the time we’re able to accommodate this.